-PHYS 100B Survey of Physics (4)
+PHYS 100 Survey of Physics (3)

-An introduction to the science of physics through topics selected from mechanics, thermodynamics, electricity and magnetism, relativity, atomic and/or nuclear physics.
-Emphasis will be placed on understanding basic principles and concepts.
+This is an introductory course in Physics with topics chosen from, but not limited to, mechanics, thermodynamics, electricity and magnetism, wave theory, optics, atomic and/or nuclear physics.
+Emphasis will be placed on understanding basic principles and concepts with application to "Real-Life" connections.
 Simple algebra will be used.
-This course is a terminal physics course for non-science majors.
-A pocket calculator is required.
-(DP+DY)
+(DP)